timmaki/GAM/Managing-CloudPrint-Printers.md

 ```
 Cancels the given print job.
 Note that the job remains visible in the CloudPrint UI with a cancelled status but the printer should not try to print the job.

+Note: While cancelled print jobs will not be printed by the CloudPrint printer, the print job data may remain on Google's servers for up to 30 days before expiring.

 ### Examples
 This example cancels a print job.
 ```